mccanne/sharkfest/README.md

 ## The Zed Lake

-With unblunding, we then expose the power and scale of the Zed Lake.
+With unbundling, we then expose the power and scale of the Zed Lake.

 When Brim launches, it forks a Zed service in the background...
 * manages a local lake